Group-blind optimal transport to group parity and its constrained variants

 \subsection{Partial Repair}

-The projection in Definition~\ref{def:projection} consist of changing the features and weights of samples in source data, while practical implementation may necessitate maintaining data distortion levels, i.e., the inner product $\langle C,\gamma\rangle$, within predefined acceptable thresholds.
+The projection in Definition~\ref{def:projection} consists of changing the attributes and weights of samples in source data, while practical implementation may necessitate maintaining data distortion levels, i.e., the inner product $\langle C,\gamma\rangle$, within predefined acceptable thresholds.
 From a practical point of view, we consider partial repair, as relaxations of the constraint in Theorem~\ref{pro:binary_condition}.